fiddleHeads/spatial-reference/content/CRS.md

 Let's break down the term a bit.

-You're all familiar with a coordinate system from geometry, which defines a location in 2-dimensional space on an XY axis.
+You may all be familiar with a coordinate system from your algebra days.
+A coordinate system defines a location in 2-dimensional space on an XY axis.

 ![cartesian](https://raw.githubusercontent.com/fiddleHeads/map-projections/master/images/555px-2D_Cartesian_Coordinates.svg.png)